freelawproject/courtlistener/DEVELOPING.md

     See below if you need an explanation of how settings work in CourtListener.

+ - Update the group permissions of the solr repository so it can be mounted into the solr container and then accessed from within it.
+This is wonky, but I can't find a way around this.
+For the commands to run, see the README.md file in the solr repository.

 The final command you'll run is:

-    CL_SOLR_CODE_DIR='/code/courtlistener-solr-server' `# Optional` \
-    CELERY_USER_ID=$UID `# Optional` \
-    SOLR_USER_ID=$UID   `# Optional` \
       docker-compose up

-(Make sure you're in the right directory when you do this.)
+(Make sure you're in the same directory as the docker-compose.yml file and it should work.)

-An explanation of variables:
+There are a few optional variables that you can see if you peek inside the compose file.
+These give you a few opportunities to tweak things at runtime:

  - `CL_SOLR_CODE_DIR` is a path to the [`courtlistener-solr-server` repository's code][cl-solr].
-This will default to a directory called `courtlistener-solr-server` that is next to the `courtlistener` repository, but if you put the solr repo somewhere else, you might set it to something like `/mlissner/home/code/courtlistener-solr-server`.
+This will default to a directory called `courtlistener-solr-server` that is next to the `courtlistener` repository on your file system, but if you put the solr repo somewhere else, you might set it to something like `/some/weird/location/courtlistener-solr-server`.

- - `CELERY_USER_ID` is the Linux user ID that you want to run Celery as.
-By default, it will run as user 33.
-This number was effectively picked out of a hat, but if you allow the default, you also have to make sure that any mounted volumes in the Celery service can be accessed by user 33.
-Unless you take special steps, this won't be the case on most computers.
-Therefore, the command above tells Celery to run as the same user as the person running the docker compose command.
-This is no good in production, but it should work nicely for local development.

- - `SOLR_USER_ID` is the same thing as `CELERY_USER_ID`, but for Solr.
-It uses user ID 1024 by default — another anointed value that otherwise has nothing special about it.

 If that goes smoothly, it'll launch Solr, PostgreSQL, Redis, Celery (with access to Tesseract), Django, and a Selenium test server.
 Whew!